allanpeda/php-odbc-connections/README.md

 # php-odbc-connections
-Some test scripts for php connection
+Some scripts for testing php connections to an MS SQL Server Database using ODBC